phyletica/codiv-sanger-bake-off/docs-source/source/snippets/setting-up-hopper.rst

 We can log in to Hopper more securely and without needing to enter our AU password.
 To do this, we will use SSH authentication keys.
+Below is a short video about SSH keys followed by instructions on how to create and use them.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/M9rc286eJII" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To see if you have SSH keys on your machine (e.g., your laptop), open your terminal and enter::
+To see if you have SSH keys on your computer (the computer you use to log in to Hopper), open your terminal and enter::

     ls ~/.ssh